 Mr. Li’s representative white collar engagements include:

-Lead trial counsel defending James Arthur Ray in the Arizona manslaughter prosecution for 3 deaths at a sweat lodge ceremony.
+- Lead trial counsel defending James Arthur Ray in the Arizona manslaughter prosecution for three deaths at a sweat lodge ceremony.
 Mr. Ray was acquitted of reckless manslaughter.
 Conviction for mere negligence is currently on appeal.
 The trial was nationally televised and featured in reports.

 Mr. Li also handles a wide spectrum of civil litigation matters, including the defense of a major securities class action arising out of the sub-prime mortgage industry’s collapse and the defense of a claim against a major Los Angeles area museum relating to two 16th Century paintings (panels by German painter Lucas Cranach the Elder).